Osteoporosis: A Battle For Your Bones

 Osteoporosis: Common And Serious

-More than 54 million Americans have osteoporosis, with four times more women than men suffering from the condition.
+More than 10 million Americans have osteoporosis, and another 44 million have low bone density.
+Women are four times more likely than men to suffer from the condition.
 Osteoporosis is also more prevalent with age, affecting at least one in ten women aged 60 and two-thirds of women aged over 90.

 Osteoporosis Symptoms Are Often Silent